welldone-software/why-did-you-render/README.md

 `Class constructors must be invoked with 'new'`.

+## Usage
-Then mark all the components you want to be notified about their re-renders with `whyDidYouRender` like so:
+Mark all the components you want to be notified about their re-renders with `whyDidYouRender` like so:

 ```js
 class BigListPureComponent extends React.PureComponent {